Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms: Crystal image modeling and synchrosqueezed transform (SST)

 for any $|\xi|\geq 1$. \end{enumerate} \begin{defn} For $\frac{1}{2}<s\leq t<1$, define $\widehat{w_{a\theta b}}(\xi)=\widehat{w}(A^{-1}_a R^{-1}_\theta (\xi-a\cdot e_\theta))e^{-2\pi ib\cdot\xi}a^{-\frac{t+s}{2}}$ as a wave packet in the Fourier domain.
 Equivalently, in the space domain, the corresponding wave packet is

 In such a way, a family of wave packets $\{w_{a\theta b}(x),a\in [1,\infty),\theta\in[0,2\pi),b\in \RR^2\}$ is constructed. \end{defn}

 \begin{defn} The wave packet transform\footnote{Throughout this paper all the numerical implementation of integration follows the rectangle rule.
 For the purpose of simplicity, we don't specify the discretization of all variables in this paper.
-In a general setting, we assume the given image of size $N_0\times N_0$ is defined on $[0,1]^2$ with grid points $\{(\frac{i}{N_0},\frac{j}{N_0}) \}$ for $0\leq i, j\leq N_0-1$; the frequency domain in a Cartesian coordinate is discretized with grid points $\{(i,j) \}$ for $-\frac{N_0}{2}\leq i, j\leq \frac{N_0}{2}-1$; unless spesified, the frequency domain in a polar coordinate is restricted in the range $[0,\frac{\sqrt{2}N_0}{2}]$ or $[1,\frac{\sqrt{2}N_0}{2}]$ for radius and $[0,\pi]$ for angle, and they are discretized uniformly with step size $1$ in radius and $\pi/90$ in angle.
-The code for phase-space sketching is available online at \url{https://github.com/SynCrystal/SynCrystal}. } of a function $f(x)$ is a function
+In a general setting, we assume the given image of size $N_0\times N_0$ is defined on $[0,1]^2$ with grid points $\{(\frac{i}{N_0},\frac{j}{N_0}) \}$ for $0\leq i, j\leq N_0-1$; the frequency domain in a Cartesian coordinate is discretized with grid points $\{(i,j) \}$ for $-\frac{N_0}{2}\leq i, j\leq \frac{N_0}{2}-1$; unless specified, the frequency domain in a polar coordinate is restricted in the range $[0,\frac{\sqrt{2}N_0}{2}]$ or $[1,\frac{\sqrt{2}N_0}{2}]$ for radius and $[0,\pi]$ for angle, and they are discretized uniformly with step size $1$ in radius and $\pi/90$ in angle.
+The code for phase-space sketching and the test data are available online in the SynCrystal package for reference (https://github.com/SynCrystal/SynCrystal). } of a function $f(x)$ is a function

 for $a\in [1,\infty)$, $\theta\in[0,2\pi)$, $b\in \RR^2$.
-For convenience, we also set $W_f(a,\theta,b)=0$ for $a \in [0, 1)$. \end{defn}
+For convenience, we also set $W_f(a,\theta,b) = 0$ for $a\in[0,1)$. \end{defn}